Wagmi-Tech-Co/Wagmi-Tech-Payment-Link-MCP-Server/README.md

 We're here to help you integrate payment capabilities into your AI workflows.

-## Our Mission

-We're pioneering the future of payments in Turkey by bridging AI and financial technology.
 This Payment MCP Server is just the beginning of our vision to make payment processing more intelligent, accessible, and integrated into the AI ecosystem.

 ### [Wagmi Tech](https://www.wagmi.tech/)
 *We're All Gonna Make It!*